This State Has More Hot Springs Than Towns

 Granite Hot Springs

-Along Granite Creek, 30 miles southeast of Jackson, a long dirt road leads to Granite Hot Springs, which is fee-free.
-This harder-to-access scenic gem is surrounded by the Bridger-Teton National Forest and managed by the U.S. Forest Service.
-Its concrete hot spring pool can fit up to 80 people and stays open limited hours.
-A short walk away is Granite Creek Falls, which has a small natural hot springs of its own; longer hikes reveal high peaks and a wildflower meadow.
+Along Granite Creek, 30 miles southeast of Jackson, a long dirt road will lead you to Granite Hot Springs.
+This harder-to-access scenic gem in the middle of the Bridger-Teton National Forest in western Wyoming is managed by the U.S. Forest Service.
+Its concrete hot spring pool can fit up to 80 people and is open for limited hours (the fee is $12, cash or check).
+A short walk away, if you’re willing to wade through the river, you’ll see where the opening sequence of the 1992 classic A River Runs Through It was filmed.
+This spot, Granite Creek Falls, has small natural hot springs of its own, while a longer hike reveals a wildflower meadow.

 Sign up for our newsletter